Corporate Governance Guidelines and Board Charter

 11. Director Responsibilities.
 Directors must perform the roles and functions described in these guidelines and the charters of all Committees on which they serve.
 They must devote sufficient time and resources to carry out their duties and responsibilities effectively.
 They must make every effort to attend each meeting of the Board and all Committees on which they serve, and they must review all materials distributed to them in advance of each such meeting.
 In discharging responsibilities as a director, a director is entitled to rely in good faith on reports or other information provided by the Company’s management, independent auditors, and other persons as to matters the director reasonably believes to be within such other person’s professional or expert competence and who has been selected with reasonable care by or on behalf of the Company.
 Attendance by telephone, electronic or other communication facilities as permit all persons participating in the meeting to communicate with each other simultaneously and instantaneously may be used to facilitate a director’s attendance.
 Directors must comply with all applicable laws, including the applicable securities laws and, with respect to their activities relating to the Company, the Business Corporations Act (Ontario) (the “OBCA").

-12. Meetings of Non-Management Directors; Presiding Director.
-At each regularly scheduled meeting of the Board, the non-management directors shall also meet separately, without management present.
+12. Meetings of Non-Employee Directors; Presiding Director.
+At each regularly scheduled meeting of the Board, the non-employee directors shall also meet separately, without employees present.
 The Lead Independent Director will preside at such meetings.
-The non-management directors may also meet without management present at other times as determined by the Lead Independent Director.
-The non-management directors include all directors who are not management employees of the Company, whether or not they are “independent,” as defined in these Guidelines.
+The non-employee directors may also meet without employees present at other times as determined by the Lead Independent Director.
+The non-employee directors include all directors who are not employees of the Company or any of its subsidiaries, whether or not they are “independent,” as defined in these Guidelines.
 If the Chairman is an independent director, then the duties for the Lead Independent Director described above shall be part of the duties of the Chairman.

 13. Agendas.
-The agenda for each Board meeting shall be established by the Chairman and Chief Executive Officer.
-Any Board member may suggest the inclusion of additional subjects on the agenda.
-The agenda for each Committee shall be established by the Chair of each Committee, in consultation with appropriate members of the Committee, advisors and management.
+The agenda for each Board meeting shall be established by the Chairman in collaboration with the Chief Executive Officer, taking into account input and suggestions from other members of the Board and senior management.
+The agenda for each Committee shall be established by the Chair of each Committee, in consultation with appropriate members of the Committee, advisors and senior management.

-Unless a Committee expressly determines otherwise, the agenda, materials and minutes for each Committee meeting shall be available to all directors, and all directors shall be free to attend any Committee meeting, except that management directors may not participate in meetings of the Board or its Committees that are held in executive session.
+Unless a Committee expressly determines otherwise, the agenda, materials and minutes for each Committee meeting shall be available to all directors, and all directors shall be free to attend any Committee meeting.
 All directors, whether or not members of the Committee, shall be free to make suggestions to a Committee Chair for additions to the agenda of the Chair’s Committee or to request that an item from a Committee agenda be considered by the Board.

 14. Ethics and Conflicts of Interest.
 The Board expects the Company’s directors, officers and employees to act ethically at all times and to adhere to the Company’s Code of Conduct and Ethics.
 The Nominating and Corporate Governance Committee will resolve all conflicts of interest involving any officer or director; however, if a conflict involves a member of the Nominating and Corporate Governance Committee, and there are not at least two other members of that Committee who are not involved in the conflict, then the Board will resolve that conflict.
 Directors must promptly disclose actual or potential conflicts of interest to the Nominating and Corporate Governance Committee and to the Board as required by the OBCA.
 Such disclosure must be made prior to any Board meeting at which transactions or issues relating to the actual or potential conflict will be addressed.
 If a significant conflict exists that cannot be resolved, the director must resign.
 All directors must recuse themselves from any discussion or decision affecting their personal, business or professional interests, or otherwise as required by the OBCA.

 15. Compensation of Board.
-The Compensation Committee is responsible for recommending to the Board the compensation and benefits for non-management directors.
-The Committee will be guided by three principles: (a) the compensation should fairly pay non-management directors for the work required in light of the Company’s size and scope; (b) compensation should align the directors’ interests with the long-term best interests of the Company; and (c) the structure of the compensation should be simple, transparent and easy for shareholders to understand.
-At the end of each year, the Compensation Committee will review non-management director compensation and benefits.
+The Compensation Committee is responsible for recommending to the Board the compensation and benefits for non-employee directors.
+The Committee will be guided by three principles: (a) the compensation should fairly pay non-employee directors for the work required in light of the Company’s size and scope; (b) compensation should align the directors’ interests with the long-term best interests of the Company; and (c) the structure of the compensation should be simple, transparent and easy for shareholders to understand.
+At the end of each year, the Compensation Committee will review non-employee director compensation and benefits.

 16. Share Ownership Guidelines.
 The Compensation Committee is responsible for recommending to the Board share ownership guidelines for non-employee directors, named executive officers and other corporate officers of the Company to further align management and shareholder interests and discourage inappropriate or excessive risk-taking.